Hankintailmoitukset/hilma-api/README.md

 ##### GET /notice
 Search notices sent by current API user.
 Supplie query parameters as search predicates.
 Following filters are available.
 Before (datetime), After (datetime), HilmaStatus, TedStatus and Type (noticeType).
 Returns notice meta-data, and optionally the full dto.

+##### POST /notice/{etsIdentifier}/status[?noticeStatus][&reasonCode]
+Publish or reject a notice in TED.
+Only available against simulation endpoint.

+##### POST /notice/{etsIdentifier}/stop-publication[?simulateError]
+Stops publication of notice in TED.
+Only available in simulation or production TED environments.
+SimulateError parameter is available only in simulation endpoint.

 #### AVP
 Due technical limitaions, the API is split into separate API's under the AVP product.